IngmarBitter/defenders/md/Salvation/Baptism.md

 #### Paul on baptism:

+!!!
+    14 I thank God that I baptized none of you except Crispus and Gaius, 15 [...]
+16 [...]

+    17 For Christ did not send me to baptize, but to evangelize [...]

+    - 1 Corinthians 14,17

-If baptism is necessary for salvation, why would Paul have said, “I am thankful that I did not baptize any of you except Crispus and Gaius” ([1 Corinthians 1:14](https://biblia.com/bible/esv/1 Cor 1.14))?
-Why would he have said, “For Christ did not send me to baptize, but to preach the gospel—not with words of human wisdom, lest the cross of Christ be emptied of its power” ([1 Corinthians 1:17](https://biblia.com/bible/esv/1 Cor 1.17))?
-Granted, in this passage Paul is arguing against the divisions that plagued the Corinthian church.
-However, how could Paul possibly say, “I am thankful that I did not baptize…” or “For Christ did not send me to baptize…” if baptism were necessary for salvation?
-If baptism is necessary for salvation, Paul did essentially say, “I am thankful that you were not saved…” and “For Christ did not send me to save…” That would be an unbelievably ridiculous statement for Paul to make.
+In this passage Paul is arguing against the divisions that plagued the Corinthian church.
+Nonetheless, if baptism was necessary for salvation, why did Paul say he was thankful he baptized so few people?
+Why that he was *not* sent to baptize?
+If baptism was necessary for salvation, Paul essentially said, “I am thankful I saved so few ...” and “For Christ did not send me to save ...”.
+That would be an unbelievably ridiculous statement for Paul to make.
 (See https://www.gotquestions.org/baptism-salvation.html )

 #### [Ephesians 2:8-9](https://biblia.com/bible/esv/Eph 2.8-9)